rmaicle/rmaicle.github.io/dlang/index.md

 tags: [root]
 ---

-I decided to (re)learn the __D programming language__.
+I have decided to relearn the D programming language.
+There are lots of new features to the language since 2006.
-What better way, I think, to do that than to start at the beginning.
+What better way to do that than to start from scratch.
-So, this is a journey to learning the language from scratch.
-This is an attempt on documenting the language as I learn it and will serve as a personal reference to the language.
+This is an attempt to document my understanding of the language and become a personal reference to the language.

-I want this to be _small-device friendly_ as much as possible.
+I would like this reference to be in sync with the latest version of the D language specification.
+Hopefully, this could evolve as a good alternative reference to those who wish to learn this great language.

+This reference is _small-screen friendly_, viewable in a 4-inch phone.

 #### Unofficial Reference

-A word of warning.
-This is an __unofficial__ and __imperfect__ reference to the D programming language.
+This is an __unofficial__ reference to the D programming language.
-This will be a continuous effort to describe and learn the language.
-The information here will contain errors and may sometimes conflict with the actual specification of the language.
-Please read with caution.
+It is a _work in progress_.
+Information presented here possibly _contain errors_ and _may not be up-to-date_.

+For the official specification of the D programming language, follow the link below.

 <aside class="hide">
 Read with Caution<br/>